Dental Implants – Bergenfield, NJ

 The Pinnacle in Tooth Replacement

 Are you missing one or more teeth?
-At Washington Dental Associates and Smile More Dentistry, we can help you improve your health and increase your self-confidence with a service known as dental implants.
-Not only are dental implants more conservative option than a traditional bridge, they’re also more stable and will look, feel, and perform like natural teeth.
+At Washington Dental Associates, we can help you improve your health and increase your self-confidence with a service known as dental implants.
+Not only are dental implants a more conservative option than a traditional bridge, they’re also more stable and will look, feel, and perform like natural teeth.

 Dental implants are designed to give you more natural results by replacing your missing tooth roots in addition to your missing teeth.
 Once in place, they’ll preserve and strengthen your jaw by preventing bone loss.
 Stopping bone loss is essential to enjoying better oral and overall wellbeing.
 What’s more, implants allow you to eat virtually anything.
 With your treatment complete, you can finally enjoy a diverse diet again.

 Additionally, dental implants have an incredibly high success rate when placed by a professional.
 On average, clinical studies have shown rates to reach between 95 and 98%, even after 10 years of use!
 Considering that dental implants tend to last anywhere between 25 years and a lifetime, that’s not something you can expect from more traditional methods of tooth replacement.
 It truly is the most aesthetically pleasing and functional option in dentistry to date.